Thiruvilaiyadal Puranam: 33. Shiva teaches the eight great meditations

-When Shiva was seated under the shade of a banyan tree, in Kailasa, instructed the rishis about the greatness of the six-headed son of Shiva (Kartikeya or Subramanya) called and implored to be taught the eight forms of prayer.
+When Shiva was seated under the shade of a banyan tree, in Kailasa, instructed the rishis about the greatness of the six-headed son of Shiva (Kartikeya) called and implored to be taught the eight forms of prayer.
 Shiva told them to reverence Parvati, and then they would learn the prayers well.
 But while he was teaching them they did no pay proper attention, in consequence of which the god, becoming angry, denounced "That they should turned into large stones under banyan trees (ficus religiosa) near Mandura, for a thousand years."
 On this they fell down before him and besought his mercy.
 He replied, " After a thousand years I will come to Madurai and restore you to proper shape."
 Accordingly, they suffered the punishment denounced, and after a thousand years past, the god came in the shape of a religious devotee restored the petrifactions to the human form.
 Shiva then taught them the eight great meditations, or prayers, after which they prospered.